 John Boyle analyzes the internally headed relative clause construction in Hidatsa, from both formal syntactic and semantic perspectives....

-This section of the volume concludes with three interrelated chapters, all dealing with Hocak syntax.
+This section of the volume concludes with three interrelated chapters, all dealing with Hoca̧k syntax.

-Part IV Typological/comparative studies (Rudin Gordon Helmbrecht)
+Part IV Comparative studies (Rudin Gordon Helmbrecht)

 Part IV consists of three chapters which compare some area of grammar across the Siouan family.
 The specific phenomena studied are quite different -- coordination constructions, information structure as reflected in intonation and word order, and the expression of possession -- but the approach of all three authors is similar in that they compare the facts of a number of different Siouan languages, from different branches of the Siouan family, within the framework of a broader crosslinguistic typology.